testimonyigbagiri11-dot/Account_Takeover_Investigation_with_KQL-/README.md

 **Simulated client engagement — MyFirstHack community training program**

-> ⚠️ This is a **fictional training scenario**.
-Cloudora, all named individuals, and all data referenced are simulated for educational purposes as part of the [MyFirstHack](https://myfirstcyberjob.com) beginner-friendly SOC analyst training pack.
-This is not real employment or a real client engagement — see [Portfolio Framing](#portfolio-framing) below for how this is presented on a CV.

 ## Scenario

 Investigated a simulated executive account takeover during a fictional client engagement for **Cloudora**, a 150-person B2B HR software company.
 At 08:55, an IT admin flagged a sign-in to the CEO's account from Lagos, Nigeria at 03:12 — while he was reportedly asleep in London.
 With the company days from closing its largest enterprise deal, the task was to confirm or rule out compromise, reconstruct the full attack timeline, identify any attacker persistence, determine whether other accounts were affected, and produce a client-ready incident report.